urda/website/_posts/2010-09-27-specialized-csharp-operators.md

 ---
 In a <a href="http://www.peter-urda.com/2010/09/random-csharp-tricks" target="_blank">previous post</a> I went over some random C# operators.
 This article is a follow-up to that one, covering some more advanced C# operators and techniques.
 Specifically, the **?:** operator, the **~** operator, **|=** operator, and the **^=** operator.

 We will start off with the conditional operator **?:**.
 This operator is used to simplify an expression to test for a boolean value, and execute specific code that matches the value.
-Let&#8217;s start off with a code snippet that does not use the **?:** operator.
+Let's start off with a code snippet that does not use the **?:** operator.

 <pre class="brush: csharp; title: ; notranslate" title="">int TestValue = 6;
 int result = -1;